English Bluebells: Photography Tips

 brampton wood information centreThe information centre at Brampton Wood

-• From the main gate near the small car park, go to the information centre and take the right pathway behind it, following the wood's edge.
-Note that this route can be very muddy and sometimes impassable in April.
+• Go to the information centre from the main gate and take the right pathway behind it, following the wood's edge.
+Be aware that this route may be muddy or impassable in April.

-• Alternatively, take the wide grassy Main Ride pathway, turn right at the Cross Ride, and follow the slope until it flattens out, reaching the same corner of the wood.
+• For an alternative route, take the Main Ride pathway, turning right at the Cross Ride, to reach the same corner of the wood.

 large-trees-on-main-rideHeading for the Main Ride